barbeque/sg1000/README.md

  * Converted to DIP Z80 from PLCC, to allow cheaper AliExpress parts to be used rather than expensive new PLCC Z80 part.
 New DIP Z80s are also still available from Digi-Key, Mouser, etc.
  * Debounce circuit on NMI pin using a Schmitt trigger (design from [this Tynemouth Software blog entry](http://blog.tynemouthsoftware.co.uk/2022/07/how-the-mini-pet-works-debouncing.html), thank you)
  * Weird overpour onto expansion edge fixed, as were some missing silkscreens for '574 and '04
+ * Rudimentary support for Sega Genesis/Mega Drive controllers.
+No mode switching, so it is a similar limitation to Master System games on the Genesis.

 # v0.3
 Many new features added on the base of the v0.2, and some bugs fixed.
 This was intended to be the first public release, and is recommended for most people.